Preview Changes will not be visible to customers until published.

 1. Navigate to Firm Settings > Engagements

-2. Since using an Engagement workflow when creating invoices and/or sending out documents is required when Engagements is active, by default one engagement will be created for you already.
-Click Edit to begin adjusting the conditions!
+2. Since using an Engagement workflow when creating invoices and/or sending out documents is required when Engagements is active, by default, one engagement will be created for you already.
+Click Edit Workflow in the dropdown arrow to begin adjusting the conditions!

 Important: When creating separate workflows for different Offices, a New Engagement Workflow will need to be created since the Default Engagement does not have these capabilities available.

-3. Rename the Engagement to capture the type of service a client may be engaged in (e.g. "Ongoing Financial Planning").
+3. To create a new workflow, click the Add New Engagement Workflow.
+This will open a modal to complete the new engagement workflow.
+If you use the default Engagement instead, rename the Engagement to capture the type of service a client may be engaged in (e.g., "Ongoing Financial Planning").

-When multiple Engagement workflows are present, advisors will be selecting which one they want to use when creating and sending documents/invoices -- so it's best to make the name as clear as possible for them!
+When multiple Engagement workflows are present, advisors will select the one they want to use when creating and sending documents/invoices -- so it's best to make the name as clear as possible for them!

 Make it simple!
 When starting out, you may only want to have one or two workflows.
 We suggest starting with a One-time and an Ongoing.